biny235/DonDapper/README.md

-# Grace Shopper
+# Don Dapper
-This project is a collaborative effort by Ben Rosenbaum, Alon Adelson, and Marco Poetry Chen.
+This project is for the Grace Shopper portion of Fullstack Academy.
+It is a collaborative effort by Ben Rosenbaum, Alon Adelson, and Marco Poetry Chen.
 Their GitHub profiles can be found below.
 - https://github.com/biny235
 - https://github.com/ajkatom
 - https://github.com/marcopchen